 When recceing a new route, try to spot lamp posts or any sources of light at your disposal during the run.
 So you know what to expect from the route come nightfall.
 If the route takes in darker streets, roads or trails, prepare accordingly.
 Ensure you have a head torch to light the way and reflective clothing to make yourself seen.

 An obvious hazard for night running is the risk of not being seen.
 Make sure you wear the right gear so people can spot you.
 If you’re running near traffic it’s essential you are highly visible.
 There is some fantastic running kit available to keep you safe.

-Our Best for runs in the dark category features a great range of reflective running clothing and accessories from popular brands including Ronhill, GORE® Wear, Brooks & Nike, specifically designed to enhance your visibility and help you be seen.
+Our reflective clothing collection features a great range of reflective running clothing and accessories from popular brands including Ronhill, GORE® Wear, Brooks & Nike, specifically designed to enhance your visibility and help you be seen.
 With a wide range of reflective shorts, tights, short sleeve and long sleeve tops, and jackets available, you’re sure to find the perfect piece of clothing to match your needs!

 Brooks Run Visible range